Conner Blöte

-Conner Blöte (born 17 January 1998) is a Dutch footballer who plays as a defender for SO Soest in the Tweede Klasse.
-He is a former Netherlands youth international.
+Conner Blöte (born 17 January 1998) is a Dutch footballer who plays as a left back for WNC in the Vierde Divisie.

 Club career

 He made his Eerste Divisie debut for Jong FC Utrecht on 25 August 2017 in a game against FC Dordrecht, coming on as a substitute in the 80th minute for Tim Brinkman.
 In May 2018, Blöte signed a contract with Utrecht-based club USV Hercules.
 In 2019, he completed a trial at Finnish club SJK, but decided to stay in the Netherlands.
 In 2020, he moved to amateur club SO Soest competing in the seventh tier of Dutch football league system.